BrunoKaiser/IDIV/programms/html_Tree/readme_html_Tree.txt

 9. Tree_DB_localStorage.html

 This Html file contains a localStorage data base in which trees are stored to be shown in the browser.
 It is possible to search for trees containing a search text or having a root beginning with the search text.

+10. simple_fengari_tree.html

+This Html file contains a tree that has functionalities from javascript.
+It is dynamically build from a Lua script execute via fengari.
+Fengari is a modul that can be downloaded on the internet sites https://github.com/fengari-lua/fengari.io.
+The file fengari-web.js is needed to be imported as a modul to execute Lua in the Html file.